 How do you use them?

-The basic LH tests will have a control line and a test line.
+Basic LH tests will have a control line and a test line.
 As you approach your LH surge, the test line gets darker, eventually matching (or surpassing) in darkness to the control line.
 You have a positive when the test line and control line match.

 When to use them?

 No matter what your family planning intentions are, I don’t recommend using LH tests alone to identify your fertile window because they are not a definitive ovulation sign.
-Meaning, you can ovulate and miss your LH surge, and you can have an LH surge and fail to ovulate.
+Meaning, you can ovulate and miss your LH surge, or you can have an LH surge and fail to ovulate.

-LH is only one marker of ovulation and is more effective when you pair it with cervical mucus.
+LH is only one marker of ovulation and is more effective when you pair it with cervical mucus and/or other signs.
 The most fertile day of mucus before it switches to something drier is called peak day.
 Peak day is an indicator of ovulation, and gives you fertility information in real time.
 Cervical mucus keeps sperm alive long enough to reach the egg, and if you’re trying to conceive you will want to time intercourse for your most fertile days of mucus.
 If you only rely on LH tests to identify ovulation, you may miss your fertile days!

 Tracking your cervical mucus is not hard, and it will give you the most helpful and accurate information for all family planning intentions.

 One important thing to note is LH tests may be more helpful for timing intercourse to conceive than basal body temperature (BBT).
 BBT generally only rises after ovulation has taken place, so while it will get a sense for your ovulation pattern and confirm ovulation has indeed taken place, by the time your temperature has risen it may already be too late for intercourse unless you time it for the morning of your first higher temperature.

 LH tests when you are trying to conceive